raoulandalis/Capstone/README.md

 ## Features
 - User registration and authentication: Users can create accounts and log in securely.

-- Feed: Users can few a movie feed of all the movies existing in the database posted from all users.
+- Feed: Users can view a movie feed of all the movies existing in the database posted from all users.

 - Posts: Users can create, read, update, and delete their own movie posts.